kitarek/elasthttpd/README.md

 builders to react only to some interesting HTTP request in terms of `HttpMethod`, URI path or HTTP headers.

-Also the most important response is letting to easily build JSON, XML or binary stream to be able to respond to typical REST or other API structure.
+Also the most important in terms of responding to requests is letting to easily build JSON, XML or binary stream to be able to respond to typical REST or other API structure.

 What can be also interesting is a possibility to pass results of HTTP server expectation so whether HTTP client requested properly for a series of response.